KeithNelton/arizona-interpolated-mean-air-temp/README.md

 This project presents a spatial interpolation of mean air temperatures across Arizona from May through September 2025.
 The map illustrates regional temperature gradients, highlighting spatial variability driven by elevation, latitude, and localized climatic conditions.

 ## Data Sources
-Point-based air temperature observations from NOAA (May–September 2025) Geographic boundary data for Arizona
+Point-based air temperature observations from NOAA (May–September 2025).
+Geographic boundary data for Arizona.

 ## Map
 ![Interpolated Mean Air Temperature in Arizona (May–September 2025)](interpolated-mean-air-temp.png)